Adele DeGarde: Career

 In 1908, when pictures were looked at with a bit of apprehension, DeGarde (at the age of eight) began to appear in Vitagraph Studios.
-And DeGarde and her little pal, Kenneth Casey, were the mischievous, spoiled, or ill-treated children around whom centered many a melodramatic plot.
-As new stars joined the Vitagraph forces, DeGarde and Kenneth played with them.
-Many a picture of the "two-generation" or "from-child-to-woman" type would open with DeGarde as its child heroine and finish with Leah Baird, Edith Storey, or Dorothy Kelly rounding out the plot when the child had grown up.
+DeGarde and her friend, Kenneth Casey, played mischievous, spoiled, or ill-treated children in many films.
+As new stars joined Vitagraph, DeGarde and Kenneth acted with them.
+In several films that featured "two-generation" or "from-child-to-woman" type plots, the film would open with DeGarde as the child heroine and finish with Leah Baird, Edith Storey, or Dorothy Kelly taking over the role as an adult.

-As the years grew, so did DeGarde, until finally she grew too large for little-girl-before-growing-up parts, and, with many sighs, her directors were forced to "pass her up" and cast anxious glances around for another promising child.
-Loath to part with their two clever little players, the company produced some exceedingly funny pictures enacted entirely by children about fourteen or fifteen.
-These comedies proved extremely popular, because they were so typical of children at that age.
+DeGarde became too old to portray little-girl parts.
+Loath to part with her, the company produced comedies featuring all-teen casts.
+These comedies were popular because they were typical of children at that age.

-When Vitagraph was casting Within the Law, they were a trifle at a loss as to whom they should give the part of Aggie Lynch, a character on whom all the comedy relief of the play was dependent.
-After a careful study of the part, it was determined that DeGarde should have it.
-Press critics had nothing but lavish praise for her performance as Lynch and pronounced it "a huge success".
+When Vitagraph was casting Within the Law, they searched for an actress for the part of Aggie Lynch, a character on whom all the comedy relief of the film was dependent.
+DeGarde received the part, and press critics had nothing but lavish praise for her performance as Lynch and pronounced it "a huge success".

 In 1939, she attended an Old Home Week at Ohrbach's in New York with other movie actors such as Mae Murray and June Elvidge.